 Eine deutsche Version findet sich hier.

-A great achievement of our modern world is that illness is - rightly so - our private affair.
-Sadly, it is precisely this good social agreement that prevents us from seeing important dependencies and responsibilities in terms of performance and the challenges associated with them.
+Illness is our private affair.
+Which is a great achievement of our modern world.
+Sadly, it is this good social agreement that prevents us from seeing important dependencies and responsibilities in terms of performance and the challenges associated with them.
 As a result, we remain far below our capabilities when it comes to performance, stress and burnout.
-And some situations escalate in a very dangerous way.
+And some situations escalate in a very dangerous,. sometimes even life threatening way.

 Your Fault!
 Your Fault?